almende/eve/java_agents.md

 ### Agent Proxy {#proxy}

-If there is a Java Interface available of the agent to be invoked, this interface can be used to create a proxy to the agent.
+If there is a Java interface available of the agent to be invoked, this interface can be used to create a proxy to the agent.
 Behind the scenes, the proxy executes a regular `send` request.
 The proxy stays valid as long as the agents url is valid, and the interface matches the agents actual features.

-The Interface must extend the interface `AgentInterface`.
+The interface must extend the interface `AgentInterface`.
 For example:

     import com.almende.eve.agent.AgentInterface;
     import com.almende.eve.json.annotation.Name;